Rutledge Announces Arkansas Suit Against Opioid Manufacturers Alongside Governor HutchinsonThu, Mar 29, 2018

 As attorney general, Rutledge’s top priority is keeping Arkansans safe.
 Radical immigration and sanctuary policies are a direct threat to Arkansas’s law enforcement officers, citizens and communities because they provide safe havens for criminals and allow easy travel throughout the country.
 These policies also set a dangerous precedent allowing state and local entities to simply select which laws they will uphold.

 Led by Texas Attorney General Ken Paxton, Rutledge is joined on the brief by attorneys general from Alabama, Florida, Georgia, Indiana, Kansas, Louisiana, Michigan, Missouri, Nebraska, Nevada, Ohio, Oklahoma, South Carolina and West Virginia and the governors of Mississippi and Maine.

 Rutledge Sets April Mobile Office LocationsMon, Mar 26, 2018

 LITTLE ROCK – Arkansas Attorney General Leslie Rutledge today announced mobile office locations for March.

-Attorney General Rutledge created the mobile office initiative during her first year in office to make the office accessible to everyone, particularly those who live outside the capital city.
+Attorney General Rutledge created this initiative during her first year in office to make the office accessible to everyone, particularly to those who live outside the capital city.
 Office hours were held in all 75 counties in 2015, 2016 and 2017 and assisted nearly 1,000 Arkansans last year.